 In general, the Critical Defense line enjoys a good reputation in the shooting community.
 I’ve shot the company’s Critical Duty line, and was pleased by its accuracy and reliability.
 I hoped this load would prove to be an equal performer.

 For another review, I had a pair of .357 Magnum handguns available for this ammo test: a Ruger LCR and a Smith & Wesson 640.
 Both of these guns are small framed revolvers that are carried by thousands of citizens for personal protection.
-They seemed like a very good match for the Critical Defense ammunition.
+They seemed like a very good match for the Critical Defense ammunition in this ammo review.

 Reliability with this ammo was perfect.
 Every time I pulled the trigger, it went bang.
 This is what I expect from any factory ammo, but doubly so for anything designed for personal protection.